HigherOrderCO/hvm-64/README.md

 - `OP2`: a binary operation on u24 operands.

-- `ITE`: an if-then-else operator over u32 condition.
+- `ITE`: an if-then-else operator with a u24 condition.

 Note that terms form a tree-like structure.
 Yet, interaction combinators are not trees, but graphs; terms aren't enough to express all possible nets.
 To fix